niHonkage/DocsLearning/en/guides/tools/tool-configuration/searxng.md

 # SearXNG
 SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.
-Fusionworks has implemented the interface to access the SearXNG, so you can use it directly in Fusionworks. followings are steps to integrate SearXNG in Fusionworks.
+FusionWorks has implemented the interface to access the SearXNG, so you can use it directly in FusionWorks. followings are steps to integrate SearXNG in FusionWorks.

 ## 1. Install SearXNG using Docker
 ```